la2050/archive/_projects/2015/inspiring-tomorrows-storytellers-today.md

   826LA and Young Storytellers will collaborate on this project, dividing the grant evenly between each organization.
 Both organizations will partner with corporate volunteer programs at entertainment and creative companies.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- 826LA and Young Storytellers estimates that it was cost approximately $500,000 to provide support to 2,000 students, to publish a collection of their work, and to celebrate their stories at a public event.
-Expenses beyond the grant from the Goldhirsh Foundation would be covered by grants from foundations and donations from corporate partners and individual donors.
-826LA receives grants to support its in-school program from the City of Los Angeles, Department of Cultural Affairs and the Los Angeles Dodgers Foundation; Young Storytellers receives grant to support its work in schools from the Annenberg Foundation, the Dwight Stuart Youth Fund, and the Ralph M. Parsons Foundation, among others.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- In-School work (826LA): $41,750
-   In-School work (Young Storytellers): $41,750
-   Publication: $10,000
-   Design: $4,000
-   Event: $2,500
 How do you plan to scale the success of your proposal?: >- With the success of this project, 826LA and Young Storytellers will increase the public’s knowledge of not only young people’s stories, but also the